oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - A `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/v2.0/provider-metadata.json`.
-  - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.0/provider-metadata.json` path.
+  - Its `canonical_url` SHALL be set to an URL corresponding to the `/.well-known/csaf/v2.0/provider-metadata.json` path.

     #quote(block: true)[